 CUVA contains some of the largest deciduous and mixed-forest stands in northeastern Ohio.
-Secondary succession and reforestation have recovered approximately 25,000 acres of forested land in the park; 42 percent of the park is "mature forest" (14,023 acres) and 31 percent is successional forest (10,412 acres).
+Secondary succession and reforestation have recovered approximately 25,000 acres of forested land in the park; 42% of the park is "mature forest" (14,023 acres) and 31% is successional forest (10,412 acres).
 Recovering forests reflect a diverse land-use history of agriculture, residential development, timber removal, and tree plantations.

 Key to the ecological diversity of the Cuyahoga Valley is the Cuyahoga River Ecosystem.
-It includes 24 miles of river, streams, and canals; floodplains; and more than 1,500 identified wetlands.
+It includes 26 miles of river, streams, and canals; floodplains; and more than 1,500 identified wetlands.
 The Cuyahoga River drains into Lake Erie, which is part of the Great Lakes ecosystem and the world's largest freshwater lake system.
 Once known as the "river that burned," the Cuyahoga served as a symbol of the plight of America's rivers and the need for federal clean-water legislation.
-The river ecosystem has been altered and confined by park infrastructure (roads, rails, trails, and structures) but maintains natural river characteristics and its health and recovery are central to park biodiversity.
+While the park is actively reforesting to mitigate stormwater runoff and siltation of streams, the river continues to receive discharges of stormwater.
+The scenery of the river is often degraded by trash, automobile tires, and degrading riprap, although cleanup efforts throughout the park are ongoing.
+The river ecosystem has been altered and confined by park infrastructure (roads, rails, trails, and structures) but maintains natural river characteristics, and its health and recovery are central to park biodiversity.

-CUVA's rich natural resources are being damaged unintentionally and intentionally by visitor activities related to off-trail use, fragmentation (a network of roadways, rails, and trails), and runoff and erosion.
+CUVA's rich natural resources are being damaged unintentionally and intentionally by visitor activities related to off-trail use, fragmentation (from a network of roadways, rails, and trails), and runoff and erosion.
 Off-trail use has degraded vegetation, soils, and sensitive riparian areas such as waterfalls, seeps, and springs.
 Off-trail use has also contributed to the local spread of invasive species that "hitchhike" on visitors from one part of the park to another and degraded native vegetation communities.
 Control of invasive species is a particularly challenging resource-management issue.
 In areas that are sensitive to off-trail use, soil compaction alters water infiltration and runoff patterns, promoting erosion and degrading native plant communities.
-High visitor use can also exacerbate hill-slope sloughing and sedimentation of riparian areas, degrading fish, salamander, and macroinvertebrate habitat in rivers and streams.
+High visitor use can also exacerbate hillslope sloughing and sedimentation of riparian areas, degrading fish, salamander, and macroinvertebrate habitat in rivers and streams.
 This is of particular concern at visitor-created access points along headwater streams and in the river corridor.
 Visitor-created trails from adjacent communities and new developments to access and connect to the Towpath Trail and to access outstanding natural features off existing trails and parking areas are proliferating.